port-labs/port-docs/docs/exporters/github-app/exporter/quickstart.md

 :::info

-- Currently, we support only `pull-request` as GitHub objects (kind) but more are coming soon!
+- Currently, we support only `pull-request` as GitHub objects (referenced by the `kind` key) but more are coming soon!
 - We leverage [JQ JSON processor](https://stedolan.github.io/jq/manual/) to map and transform GitHub objects to Port Entities.
 - You can find the GitHub pull request object structure [Here](https://docs.github.com/en/rest/pulls/pulls#get-a-pull-request)